Rohanee Cox

-Rohanee "Roey" Cox (born 23 April 1980) is an Australian professional basketball player who currently plays for the Sydney Uni Flames of the Women's National Basketball League (WNBL).
+Rohanee "Roey" Cox (born 23 April 1980) is an Australian former professional basketball player.
 She was one of the first Aboriginal Australians to represent her country in basketball at the Olympics and won a silver medal with the Opals at the 2008 Summer Olympics.

-She has previously played for the Australian Institute of Sport, Perth Lynx, Townsville Fire and West Coast Waves.
+She played in the Women's National Basketball League (WNBL) for the Australian Institute of Sport, Perth Lynx, Townsville Fire, West Coast Waves and Sydney Uni Flames.
 She has also played in the State Basketball League for the Willetton Tigers, and has spent time in the Queensland Basketball League with the Townsville Flames, Mackay Meteroettes and Cairns Dolphins.

 Early life

 Cox, nicknamed Roey, was born on 23 April 1980 in Broome, Western Australia.
 She is an Indigenous Australian, and well-known in the Kimberley region of Western Australia.

 When she was 20 years old, she was living in remote Western Australian town of One Arm Point, single and pregnant, and has a daughter named Alyriah.
 She has also encouraged her daughter to play basketball, signing her up for a local league.